robbert-vdh/yabridge/README.md

   updated once the plugin has finished loading since there's no way to tell that they have been updated by the plugin.
 Right now simply deactivating and reactivating the plugin will cause these labels to be updated.
+- Drag-and-drop from plugins to the host does not work.
+This is sadly not yet implemented in Wine, although in theory it would be possible to create a small utility that supports both Wine <-> Wine and X11 <-> X11 drag-and-drop to act as a bridge.

 There are also some VST2.X extension features that have not been implemented yet because I haven't needed them myself.
 Let me know if you need any of these